-1. Valley of the Moon
+Find magic through kindness at Valley of the Moon

 One of the most unusual landmarks in Tucson owes its existence to the benevolence of one man.
 In the 1920s, an artist named George Legler set about creating a world of fantasy with the goal of imparting a message of kindness and peace to all visitors.
 He purchased a plot of land in the desert and, with the help of a couple of friends, began transforming it into a magical landscape of meandering paths, stone towers and walls, and secret grottoes.
 Over the ensuing years, he expanded the site while offering tours with the aid of friends and local children.
 After Legler became ill in the 1960s, the tours were stopped and the site fell into disrepair.
 Fortunately, a group of high school students befriended Legler and, soon after, they took over maintenance of the site.
 Today their organisation still runs Valley of the Moon, which continues to attract visitors throughout the year.

-2. The Mini Time Machine Museum of Miniatures
+See the world condensed at Mini Time Machine Museum of Miniatures

 This quirky, beguiling museum is the permanent home of over 400 miniature houses and roomboxes displayed across three intriguing galleries: the Enchanted Realm, The History Gallery and Exploring the World.
 The founder of the museum, Patricia Arnell, became an avid miniature collector when she and her husband Walter moved to Tucson in the late 1970s.
 They envisioned a way to share her immense collection in a creative, educational and interactive environment.
 In 2009, after two years of planning, exhibit design and construction, Patricia and Walter Arnell’s vision came to fruition and the museum quickly became one of the city’s most unusual and beloved attractions, which it remains to this day.

-3. Tucson Rodeo Parade
+Saddle up for Tucson Rodeo Parade

-4. Fox Tucson Theatre
+Watch a show at Fox Tucson Theatre

-ADDRESS 17 W Congress St, Tucson CONTACT www.foxtucson.com
+17 W Congress St; www.foxtucson.com

-7. Tucson Festival of Books
+Celebrate the written word at Tucson Festival of Books

-ADDRESS University of Arizona Campus DATES 10–11 March 2017 CONTACT www.tucsonfestivalofbooks.org
+University of Arizona Campus; www.tucsonfestivalofbooks.org

-8. Franklin Auto Museum
+Discover classic vehicles at Franklin Auto Museum

 The rich history of the Franklin Automobile Company is celebrated at this superb museum which houses a huge array of cars, along with various artefacts and materials relating to the company’s operations across the early 20th century.
 The museum was founded by prominent American lawyer and public official Thomas H. Hubbard, whose entire Franklin automobile collection is housed here.
 It’s a great day out for classic car enthusiasts who can come to admire and learn about the prolific output and inner workings of one of America’s pre-war manufacturing giants.

-Airplane aficionados will find themselves in paradise at this Air Force Base in Tucson.
+Airplane aficionados will find themselves in paradise at the Davis-Monathan Air Force Base in Tucson.
 Described as “the world’s largest military aircraft cemetery”, the 2,600-acre site is filled with retired aircraft, including almost every type of plane flown by the United States Armed Forces since World War II.
 Immediately after that conflict, B-29 and C-74 airplanes were parked here in order to salvage parts and the aerospace junkyard has been growing ever since.
 Furthermore, due to its unique landscape, the site is regularly used by Hollywood to stage post-apocalyptic and action movies.
-General public access is not permitted, though tours are offered by the Pima Air and Space Museum.
+General public access is not permitted, though specialised tours are offered by the Pima Air and Space Museum.

-10. Tucson Gem and Mineral Show
+See beauty crystallised at Tucson Gem and Mineral Show

-For two weeks each year, Tucson becomes a playground for the world of international gem and mineral trading, collecting, and bargain hunting when it plays host to the Tucson Gem, Mineral & Fossil Show.
-Comprising more than 40 different shows at dozens of locations around town, from exhibit halls to hotels and sprawling camps of roadside exhibit tents, the event draws thousands of treasure-hunters from around the globe who come to gawp at and admire the array of charms and trinkets on display.
+For two weeks in February each year, Tucson becomes a playground for the world of international gem and mineral trading, collecting, and bargain hunting when it plays host to the Tucson Gem, Mineral & Fossil Show.
+Comprising more than 40 different shows at dozens of locations around town, from exhibit halls to hotels and sprawling camps of roadside exhibit tents, the event draws thousands of treasure-hunters from around the globe who come to admire the array of charms and trinkets on display.
 Free seminars and a Junior Education Area with hands-on activities also feature.